iamevan/iamevan/README.md

 - 👋 Hi, I’m @iamevan
-- 👀 I’m interested in javascript development, python development and web development.
+- 👀 I’m interested in all things related to 3D modelling.
-- 🌱 I’m currently learning Flask, GUI with PyQt5 and pygame.
+- 🌱 I’m currently learning Godot game engine, GDScript and game development.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...